BBN-E/tac-kbp-eal/README.md

 is described in the task specification linked to above.

 An _annotation store_ contains assessments of the answers from a system output store.
-It's format is the same as a system output store except within the files there are additional assessment columns, as described in the task specification.
+Its format is the same as a system output store except within the files there are additional assessment columns, as described in the task specification.

 ### Evaluation Workflow